PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Discussion

 $~$

 Avoiding the fine-tuning problem is the principal reason we developed a parameter-free sparse regression algorithm.
-We want a practical algorithm that can work in real-world settings.
-We believe this goal is unattainable without a parameter-free algorithm.
+We want a practical algorithm that can work in real-world settings {and} believe a parameter-free sparse regression algorithm brings us {closer to realizing this goal.
+With that said, RFE is not the only parameter-free sparse regression algorithm.
+Other prominent examples include \emph{Orthogonal Matching Pursuit} (OMP), \emph{Forward Regression Orthogonal Least-Squares} (FROLS), and \emph{Sparse Step-wise Regression} (SSR).

 $~$